-The small community of Agua Blanca has a long history in the region and retained rights to promote community tourism within the Machalilla National Park.
-When cars enter the park grounds via the entrance gate to Agua Blanca, each person is required to pay a small entrance fee.
+The small community of Agua Blanca has a long history in the region and retained rights to promote community tourism within the Machalilla National park.
+When cars enter the ark grounds via the entrance gate to Agua Blanca, each person is required to pay a small entrance fee.
 That fee includes entrance to the archaeology museum and a guided tour of the grounds, including an archaeology site, the native forest and local farmland.

 Tours can also be pre-arranged in Puerto Lopez.

 Ancient ruins at Agua Blanca include objects found from six different cultures: Valdivia, Machalilla, Chorrera, Bahía, Guangala, and Manteña.
 Many of the finds – such as obsidian-knapped arrowheads, stone seats of power and figurines in animal shapes – are displayed in the small museum; the archaeology dig is a few steps away.

 The dry tropical forest is home to over 270 species of birds.
 A favorite is the Whooping Motmot with its gorgeous turquoise blue face and black eye-mask and a long, two-pronged tail that twitches like a pendulum on a clock.
 Other highlight species include the Peruvian Screech Owl, the Streak-headed Woodcreeper, the striking Vermillion Flycatcher, the Golden-Olive Woodpecker and the Pale-legged Hornero.

 The pre-paid guided tour will include seeing some birds, but the interest of the group partially determines how much bird watching actually takes place.
 If you are a birdwatcher wanting to see as many species as possible, reserve a guide before your visit.

 While hiking, keep your eyes open for lizards, iguanas, armadillos and monkeys.